 - Family Home Visiting Expectant parents and parents or caregivers of young children can get in-home support with pregnancy topics, parenting skills and connections to community resources.

 - Follow Along Program Program that helps to make sure children are learning and growing appropriately for their age

-- Parent Support Outreach Program (PSOP) A voluntary, supportive service that focuses on helping pregnant and parenting at-risk families thrive.
+- Parent Support Outreach Program (PSOP) A voluntary, early intervention service that focuses on helping expecting and parenting at-risk families thrive.

 - Public Health Clinic Public health departments offer screenings, health education and wellness services

 - WIC - Supplemental Nutrition Program A nutrition and breastfeeding program that helps young families eat well and be healthy.
 Learn about nutrition during pregnancy and feeding your baby and young children; meet breastfeeding goals; and buy healthy food using your WIC card.